 This study is sponsored by the Department of Defense Autism Research Program and a Brain and Behavior Foundation NARSAD Young Investigator Award.

 Typically developing children are needed for a research study examining sensory processing and anxiety.
 Recent research is beginning to provide some clues regarding early risk factors for anxiety in individuals with ASD.
 Specifically, studies suggest that sensory over-responsivity - a set of symptoms characterized by heightened and unusual reactivity to sensory stimuli that occurs more frequently among children with ASD than typically developing children - is associated with anxiety in young children.
 The goal of this study is to conduct an in-depth study of the relationship between sensory over-responsivity and anxiety symptoms in preschool age children, using parent report, observation, and brain-based measures (brain waves or EEG).
 Our goals are to (1) understand the relationship between sensory processing, anxiety symptoms, tummy symptoms, and parental stress using a combination of parent report, observational, and brain based measures, and (2) explore new methods that could potentially improve our ability to assess sensory processing, attention, and anxiety in young children.
 This information will help us to develop better treatment programs for children with and without autism who have anxiety symptoms.

-Duke is now accepting new participants for this study.
+Duke is now accepting new participants without ASD for this study.
 Please note that enrollment for the ASD group in this study has completed.

 Click here for a study brochure.